Yknot-BCS/yknot-wiki/README.md

 # Yknot Wiki

 ⚓ _Ahoy!
 Welcome to the Yknot chest of knowledge.
-Here the crew likes to share things that they found usefull.
+Here the crew likes to share things that they found useful.
 We heartily encourage contribution.
 Just make ye pull request._

 ## VS Code